Here is our report of the 2024 event, filmed and edited by Lewis Royden of Everton FC Heritage Society;

 Of course, what became the nationally famous Everton Toffee Shop with its own folklore once stood just yards away on a small triangular piece of greenery that continues to hold a special place in Evertonian hearts.

-One of our most famous battle hymns is the classic ‘If You Know Your History’ and the Heritage Society recognises the importance of bringing together the Goodison faithful as the countdown continues towards the start of what will undoubtedly be an emotional and eventful final campaign at our spiritual home.
+One of our most famous battle hymns is the classic ‘If You Know Your History,’ and the Heritage Society recognises the importance of bringing together the Goodison faithful as the countdown continues towards the start of what will undoubtedly be an emotional and eventful final campaign at our spiritual home.

 The rest, as they say, is history which was re-written in 2015 when an archaeological dig, organised by the Heritage Society, unearthed the foundations of the Victorian hostelry and discovered some fascinating finds.
 These included a stoneware inkwell that archaeologist Dr Mark Adams tantalisingly suggested could have been used to write up the minutes of that momentous name change meeting.

-He said: “Evertonians are fiercely proud of their heritage and I’m one of them, having been brought up close to the tower.
+It anticipation of the event he said: “Evertonians are fiercely proud of their heritage and I’m one of them, having been brought up close to the tower.
 I look forward to exchanging some royal blue thoughts with fans attending our history day on Saturday.
 There is certainly a lot of folklore about the tower to discuss and put right.
 As an EFC correspondent, I have had the honour and privilege of meeting and interviewing many Goodison immortals like Dixie Dean, Tommy Lawton, Dave Hickson, Bob Latchford, Joe Royle, Graeme Sharp, Andy Gray and Duncan Ferguson.
 There is a clearly centre-forward theme developing there.

 “Ironically, not many images of Goodison greats can be found standing alongside the tower in the Echo and official club photo archives, despite it being central to our crest and identity.
 I will reveal on Saturday some of those who were instinctively drawn there – two immortals in particular recognising it as Mersey football ‘holy ground’.